predictive-clinical-neuroscience/NM_educational_OHBM24/README.md

 This course will educate attendees on the theoretical background and the fitting, use and interpretation of normative models.
 While the course will be taught with data provided, a strong focus will be on the transferability of skills to participants’ own data and research.

-The overall objective is to provide participants with hands-on experience and tools to be able to transfer knowledge and to use normative modelling on their own data.
+The overall objective is to provide participants with hands-on experience and tools to be able to transfer knowledge and use normative modelling on their own data.

 ## Objectives
 - **Introduction to Normative Modeling:** We aim to acquaint participants with the concept of normative modelling and showcase situations where its application is both appropriate and beneficial.